 Natural and Plastic gourds are used and provide the martins deep and wide nesting cavities.
 Gourds can also provide protection from flying predators like owls from reaching in to attack the nestlings.

 The nesting behavior can be watched with relative ease.
 Females will begin gathering nesting materials and bringing them back to the nest cavity.
 Flying to the top of a tree she will tear a leaf off with her beak and bring it back to the nest site.

-If you watch a single pair you may notice each time the female enters the nest the male will sing his song.
+If you watch a single pair you may notice each time the female enters the nest the male will sing a few notes his song.
 This may be to let her know he is nearby while she is inside the nest.

 The nest is made from natural material available in the area: pine needles, grass, sticks, straw and leaves.
 Nest building takes anywhere from 1 - 2 weeks.